NotTheMark/RPG_GAME/README.md

 # RPG GAME

-An RPG Game-like experience made in WPF using c#.
+An RPG Game-like experience made in WPF and Console using c#.